RainingSea/cese/project/website/MovieRecommendationSystem/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using Python for backend logic, leveraging the built-in HTTP server for handling requests.
-HTML will be used for frontend presentation, with simple forms for user input.
-The application will manage user sessions and data retrieval through local text file storage, ensuring a lightweight and efficient architecture.",
+"Implementation approach": "The web application will be developed using Python for the backend logic and HTML for the frontend presentation.
+The application will use a simple HTTP server to serve HTML files and handle user requests.
+User authentication will be managed through session handling in Python, and data will be stored in local text files for user accounts, movie details, and favorites.
+The integration will be achieved through function calls that process user input and return the appropriate HTML responses.",

-"UI design": "The user interface will consist of the following components: \n1.
-Login Page: A form for users to enter their username and password. \n2.
-Registration Page: A form for new users to create an account, including fields for username and password. \n3.
-Movie Recommendations Page: A display of recommended movies based on user preferences, with links to detailed views. \n4.
-Search Results Page: A list of movies matching the user's search query, with options to view details or add to favorites. \n5.
-Movie Details Page: Detailed information about a selected movie, including title, description, and rating. \n6.
-Favorites Management Page: A list of the user's favorite movies with options to remove them.",
+"UI design": "The user interface will consist of several components: a login form for user authentication, a registration form for new users, a search bar for movie searches, a display area for movie recommendations, and a favorites management section.
+The login and registration forms will be simple HTML forms that submit data to the backend.
+The search bar will allow users to input movie titles, and the results will be displayed in a list format.
+Movie details will be shown in a dedicated section when a movie is selected.
+The favorites section will allow users to view and manage their favorite movies.",

-"Data Storage": "Data will be stored in local text files, with the following structure: \n1. 'users.txt' - Stores user account information (username and password). \n2. 'movies.txt' - Stores movie details (title, description, rating). \n3. 'favorites.txt' - Stores the user's favorite movies by username.
-Each file will be structured with one entry per line, using a simple delimiter for fields.",
+"Data Storage": "Data will be stored in local text files to meet the project's requirements.
+The following files will be used: 'users.txt' for storing user account information (username and password), 'movies.txt' for storing movie details (title, description, rating), and 'favorites.txt' for storing users' favorite movies.
+This approach allows for easy data retrieval and management without the complexity of a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/recommendations.html", "templates/search_results.html", "templates/movie_details.html", "templates/favorites.html", "users.txt", "movies.txt", "favorites.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/search.html", "templates/recommendations.html", "templates/favorites.html", "users.txt", "movies.txt", "favorites.txt"],

 "Data structures and interfaces": " classDiagram